SantyJ/video_transcode_system/README.md

 - Now, revert to the original main.py script and run the docker compose application.
 - Check the dashboard again for the same metrics and compare.

-- Check our project report to see comparison between the 2 offloading, reasoning and results based on these metrics.
+- Check our project report in this repo (CS553_Decentralized_Transcoder_System_sj1230_hr458_lk671.pdf) to see comparison between the 2 offloading logic, reasoning and results based on these metrics.

-# Comparing Round-Robin Offload Routing vs Our Score-based Routing Algorithm
+### Comparing Round-Robin Offload Routing vs Our Score-based Routing Algorithm

 - Under container_scripts directory, in main.py:
     - in line 338 un-comment the get_best_peer() function under the "Round-Robin offloading" Comment.